Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Columbus and Seoul.
+To all the kids in Milan and Lagos.

-I'm losing my edge to the art-school Toronto kids in little jackets and borrowed nostalgia for the unremembered nineties.
+I'm losing my edge to the art-school Lyon kids in little jackets and borrowed nostalgia for the unremembered nineties.

 I'm losing my edge.